sydasif/python-book/docs/source/ch-01/01_intro.md

 # Why learn Programming

 - If software eats everything, are network engineers on the menu?
-- An essential skill for network engineers to enhance his capabilities.
+- An essential skill for network engineers to enhance their capabilities.
-- Programming to simplify or aotumate tasks.
+- Programming to simplify or automate tasks.
-- As network engineer, knowing a programming language can come in handy.
+- As a network engineer, knowing a programming language can come in handy.

 ## Programming in Networks

 - Manages network more efficiently
 - Network automation
 - Software define networking
-- Vendors heading towars software based operations
+- Vendors heading towards software-based operations

 ## Scripting Examples